-Reconsider travel to Belize due to COVID-19.
-Exercise increased caution in Belize due to crime.
+Exercise increased caution in Belize due to COVID-19 and crime.
 Some areas have increased risk.
+Please read the entire Travel Advisory.

 Violent crime – such as sexual assault, home invasions, armed robberies, and murder – are common even during daylight hours and in tourist areas.
 A significant portion of violent crime is gang related.
 Due to high crime, travelers are advised to exercise caution while traveling to the south side of Belize City.
 Local police lack the resources and training to respond effectively to serious criminal incidents.
 Most crimes remain unresolved and unprosecuted.